Home » Gluten Free Gingerbread Cookies

 Gluten free gingerbread cookies with one missing and crumbs in its place.

-Decorating the gingerbread cookies
+Decorating the cookies

-I just tinted the royal icing in a few pastel colours + dark grey for the eyes, popped the icing into piping bags fitted with small nozzles (Wilton #1 and #2) and piped on the details.
+I just tinted the royal icing in a few pastel colours + dark grey for the eyes, popped the icing into piping bags fitted with small round nozzles (Wilton #1 and #2) and piped on the details.
 If you’re new to piping, you can always practice your design on a piece of baking paper first.

 I’ve had these ‘bitten’ gingerbread people cutters for goodness knows how many years now.
 I’m 99% sure they were Wilton brand but I can’t seem to find them anywhere online now.
 Like they’ve completely vanished off the face of the earth.

-You can, of course use any of your favourite cookie cutters for this, it’s not just a gluten-free gingerbread man recipe, it can be anything you like!
+You can, of course, use any of your favourite cookie cutters for this, it’s not just a gluten-free gingerbread man recipe, it can be anything you like!
 This past year I made Christmas trees and little stars as well.

 Gluten free gingerbread men and women with gingerbread Christmas tree and star cookies on a purple background, surrounded by pastel and metallic sprinkles.